 According to Dr. Hoang Manh Ha, Head of the Department of Orthopedics and Spinal Neurology, the patient had a history of type 2 diabetes and intellectual disability, but did not control his blood sugar well and did not have regular check-ups.
 Therefore, on the basis of diabetes, the infection spread rapidly and became serious.

 Dr. Ha said that the treatment of cellulitis in this case is very complicated, requiring the coordination of many specialties.
 Currently, the patient still faces many complications and long-term consequences.
 The mobility of the hand is reduced, the patient cannot grasp or fully extend the fingers.
-Sensation in the hand is also reduced, especially in the grafted skin area.
+The feeling in the hand is also reduced, especially in the grafted skin area.

 "Cellulitis is a dangerous disease, especially for people with underlying diseases such as diabetes.
 To prevent it, patients need to control underlying diseases well, have regular health check-ups and pay attention to skin lesions.
 If you detect signs of swelling, pain or widespread inflammation, you need to go to a medical facility immediately for timely diagnosis and treatment," Dr. Hoang Manh Ha advised.